purusoni/ESC-Group-CCR-Handbook/README.md

     > **Note**: `-o "ServerAliveInterval 60"` flag is optional, but recommended, and meant to stop the ssh connection from timing out.

     > **IMPORTANT**: Do NOT run heavy computation on the login/frontend nodes.
-They are meant for editing scripts, moving files, small data transfers, submitting jobs.
+They are meant for editing scripts, moving files, small data transfers, and submitting jobs.

     After ssh-ing into CCR login nodes, the terminal should look something like this: ![Terminal SSH Screenshot](images/Terminal%20SSH%20Screenshot.png)